Armour Or Armor – British vs. American English

 • The lectures included a segment on armouring knights.
 (Gerund)

-“Armour” or “armoured” in the “-ed” form
+“Armour” or “armor” in the “-ed” form

-The “-ed” inflection of the verb “to armour/armoured” indicates the past tense or past participle of the word.
+The “-ed” inflection of the verb “to armour/armor” indicates the past tense or past participle of the word.
 The following examples will give proper insight into how to use both the British and American variant correctly.

 • British English: “Armoured”

-• American English: “armoureded”
+• American English: “Armored”

 • Before the negotiation, she armoured herself with a steely resolve.